 In addition to not feeling your best when you have your period, our brides are also worried about damage to their wedding dress when they're on their period.
 Naturally, a big concern if you are wearing white, especially in your wedding gown, you want to make sure that you're fully protected throughout the day and events leading up to it, including the night before and getting ready on wedding day.

-We are here with our best advice and tips to help you manage if your cycle falls on wedding week and when you're period comes on your wedding day.
+We are here with our best advice and tips to help you manage if your cycle falls on wedding week and if your period comes on your wedding day.
 We have the do's and don'ts for how to manage your period leading up to your wedding day and how to be prepared to confidently enjoy your wedding, even if you happen to be on your cycle.
 We want you to feel your best and most confident self in your wedding dress on your wedding day no matter what time of the month it is!

 VIDEO: Period Tips for Wedding Day